opensearch-project/dashboards-notebooks/dashboards-notebooks/docs/dev/Zeppelin_backend_adaptor.md

       - Edit config for with ODFE-SQL Driver details (Please refer to the [Github README](https://github.com/opensearch-project/sql/tree/main/sql-jdbc))
     - **If using the default settings, add below mentioned changes in interpreter config:**
       - Edit the url: `jdbc:elasticsearch://localhost:9200`
-      - Edit the driver class: `com.amazon.opendistroforelasticsearch.jdbc.Driver`
+      - Edit the driver class: `org.opensearch.jdbc.Driver`
       - Edit the username to admin
       - Edit the password to admin
       - Add absolute path to the Jar in the last input box